Skip to main content

 What is the best way to memorize vocabulary?

-How many words for fluency?
+How many words do I need for fluency?

 Kana Challenge